-GEM will be holding its annual summer workshop June 15-20, 2014 at the Renaissance Portsmouth Hotel & Conference Center, Portsmouth, Virginia (See area attractions for things to do in the Portsmouth area.)
+GEM will be holding its annual summer workshop June 14-19, 2015 at the Viceroy Snowmass (See area attractions for things to do in the Aspen area.)
 Support for this workshop is made possible by the National Science Foundation.

 Other GEM Related Links

 GEM Homepage at UCLA:

 GEM Research Area Coordinators, Focus Groups, and Steering Committee: